Moroccans: Ethnic groups

-The Berber population mainly inhabits the mountainous regions of Morocco where some preserve Berber culture, and are split into three groups; Riffians, Shilha and Central Atlas Amazigh, who inhabit the Rif mountains, Anti-Atlas mountains, and Middle Atlas mountains respectively.
+The Berber population mainly inhabits the mountainous regions of Morocco where some preserve Berber culture, and are split into three groups; Rifians, Shilha, and Central Atlas Amazigh, who inhabit the Rif mountains, Anti-Atlas mountains, and Middle Atlas mountains respectively.
 The Berbers were an amalgamation of Ibero-Maurisian and a minority of Capsian stock blended with a more recent intrusion associated with the Neolithic Revolution.
 Out of these populations, the proto-Berber tribes formed during the late Paleolithic era.
 As a result of the influx of Arab nomads, some Berbers who sought the protection of the Bedouin became Arabized becoming Arabized Berbers.

-A small minority of the population are identified as Haratin and Gnawa, These are sedentary agriculturalists of non-Arab and non-Berber origin, who inhabit the southern and eastern oases and speak either Berber or Arabic.
-Even though it is commonly believed that the Haratin all descend from West African slaves, many of them were native to southern Morocco descending from black people who inhabited the Draa since time immemorial.
-Some parts of the population are descendants of refugees who fled Spain after the Reconquista in the 15th century called Moriscos.
+A small minority of the population are identified as Haratin and Gnawa.
+These are sedentary agriculturalists of non-Arab and non-Berber origin, who inhabit the southern and eastern oases and speak either Berber or Arabic.
+Although it is commonly believed that all Haratins descend from West African slaves, some Haratins were native to southern Morocco descending from Black minority communities who have long inhabited the Draa.

+Millions of northern Moroccans are descendants of Morisco and Sephardic Jewish refugees, who were expelled from Spain during the Reconquista.
 The Trans-Saharan slave trade brought a population of Sub-Saharan Africans to Morocco.
-After the founding of Israel and start of the Arab-Israeli conflict in 1948, many Jews felt compelled to leave Morocco especially after the anti-Jewish riots in Oujda, and many fled to Israel, Europe, and North America, and by 1967 250,000 Jews left Morocco.
+Following the 1948 founding of Israel and start of the Arab-Israeli conflict, many Jewish Moroccans felt compelled to leave Morocco (particularly after anti-Jewish riots in Oujda) and immigrated to Israel-Palestine, Europe, and North America.
+By 1967, more than 250,000 Jewish Moroccans left the country.